jjfumero/jjfumero.github.io/_pages/supervision.md

 I have the priviledge to work with and co-supervise many bright students.

-PhD Students:
+Co-supervised PhD Students:

 - Michail Papadimitriou - Project Compiler optimizations for FPGA execution.
 Graduated 2021.
 Currently @ OctoML
 - Maria Xekalaki - Heterogeneous acceleration of Big Data stacks (Since 2017)

-MSc Students:
+Co-supervised MSc Students:
 - Florin Blanaru (The University of Manchester).
 Graduated June-2021.
 Currently Software Engineer with the TornadoVM team.

-BSc Students:
+Co-supervised BSc Students:

 - Vinh Pham Van (The University of Manchester) - 2022
 - Ales Kubicek  (The University of Manchester) - Finished 2021